coop152/obsidian-vaults/Year 3/Second Semester/Intro to Spanish/Intro to Spanish Index.md

 # Deberes
-- do activity 10 pg78, in the slides for unit 7 (describing your city and the capital of your country)
+- do activity 10 pg78, in the slides for unit 7 (describing your city and the capital of your country) (not actually homework)
+- Write about a village or important city (actual homework)
+	- say what you like or dislike about it
+	- Compare those likes with another city